brightzheng100/cp4waiops-installer/README.md

 $ ./install.sh
 ```

-> Important Notes:
+> **Important Notes:**
 > 1. A `install-<YYYY-mm-dd>.log` file will be generated to log the installation activities within the `_logs` folder under current folder, but you can change the folder by `export LOGDIR=<somewhere else>`;
 > 2. To facilitate the retry UX, there is a way to skip some steps by exporting a list of `SKIP_STEPS`.
-For example: `export SKIP_STEPS="CS AIOPS"` is to instruct the installation process to skip installing `Common Services` and `AI Ops` objects.
+For example: `export SKIP_STEPS="CS AIOPS"` is to instruct the installation process to skip installing `Common Services` and `AIOps` objects.
 The available named steps are:
 >    - CS: Common Services
->    - LDAP: Dependent LDAP service, if needed
+>    - LDAP: OpenLDAP
+>    - SERVERLESS: OpenShift Serverless
->    - AIOPS: AI Ops
+>    - AIOPS: AIOps with aiopsFoundation aiManager applicationManager components
->    - EVENTMANAGER: Event Manager
+>    - EXTENSIONS: AIOps Extensions, if any
->    - AIMANAGER: AI Manager
+>    - INFRA: Infrastructure Automation
 >    - HUMIO: Humio